 An Editorial note is a short text statement that can be added to a Cochrane Review or protocol.
 On the Cochrane Library the Editorial note displays in a text box above the abstract.

-Editorial notes should be used only for one of three purposes:
+Editorial notes should be used only for the following purposes:

 - To add a statement by the Editor in Chief about the status or context of a Cochrane Review or protocol.
 This type of Editorial note is usually initiated by the Editor in Chief and must be approved by the Editor in Chief before publication.

 - To publish an Expression of Concern about a review or protocol.
 This type of Editorial note may be used as part of the process when studies included in a Cochrane Review are identified as potentially problematic, or as part of an investigation relating to concerns about the conduct or reporting of a Cochrane Review.
-This type of Editorial note should be agreed with the Editorial and Methods Department before publication, with the Network Associate Editor being the first point of contact.
+This type of Editorial note should be agreed with Cochrane's Research Integrity team (email@example.com) before publication.

 - To direct readers to a more recent review or protocol that has been published independently of the current review (not as an update or amendment).